jjvanzon/Circular-Language-Spec-Plans/archive/2010-steps-and-time-planning-out-of-scope.md

 This document subdivides a project into work items and gives a time planning and time estimation for it.

-The work described here was deemed out-of-scope of the project *Encircle Language Spec*.
+The work described here was deemed out-of-scope of the project *Circular Language Spec*.

 Work Items